 The winter cold brings enough torment, with cold and flu season, frigid temperatures, and the constant need for deicer.
 But on top of sickness and the awful cold, winter can also bring a certain plumbing program – frozen pipes.

 When the freezing temperatures arrive and the water in your pipes freeze and expand, it can cause anything from a minimal leak, to a huge flooding of your home.
 HouseLogic.com reported that water damage from broken pipes is one of the most typical homeowners insurance claims, with the standard claim costing around $5000.

 So what can you do in case you think your pipes might be frozen?
 Stark Services is here to with a couple tips.

 How to Identify a Frozen Water Pipe

-There are some signs that can tip you off to a frozen pipe.
-If you notice a water line covered in frost or any lumps within the pipe, that is a pretty clear indication that your water pipe is frozen.
-While it may seem straightforward to know if your water lines are frozen, just know that not all plumbing pipes are in sight.
-If you turn on the sink and the water is not running, or not flowing properly, or your toilets won’t refill after a flush, that’s also a sign that your pipes may be frozen.
+If you notice a water line covered in frost or any swelling within the pipe, that it’s a pretty clear indicator that your water pipe is frozen.
+While it seems pretty straightforward to know if your water lines are frozen, keep in mind not all plumbing pipes are in sight.
+If you turn on the faucet and the water isn’t flowing, or not flowing properly, or your toilets aren’t refilling after your flush, that’s also an indicator that your pipes might be frozen.

-If the pipe has actually burst, begin soaking up the water with a mop, rags or sponges to clean up as much as you can before it causes damage.
-If the damage is critical, go ahead and contact your insurance agent – some homeowners insurance policies cover burst pipes that lead to water damage.
+Like we said before, first things first – shut off your home’s water supply.
+Then, call an expert plumber ASAP.
+While you are waiting on the plumber to come, start cleaning up the water with a mop, towels, sponges – whatever you have – to clean up as much water as you possibly can before it causes damage.
+If the damage is critical, go ahead and contact your insurance agent – the majority of homeowners insurance covers burst pipes that cause water damage.